hildisvini/xkcd1110merger/README.md

 xkcd1110merger
 ==============

-Merges xckd strip 1110 parts into a single picture
+Downloads and merges xckd strip 1110 parts into a single picture